hailstorm1205/CPSC322_HaileyChloe/README.md

 ## Installation

-In order to fun the flask application locally on your machine, you will need to run the "flaskApp.py" file.
+In order to run the flask application locally on your machine, you will need to run the "flaskApp.py" file.

 ```bash
 python3 flaskApp.py